-Prof. Manfred Nowak is an International Human Rights Lawyer, Secretary General of the Global Campus of Human Rights in Venice, and Director of the Vienna Master of Arts in Applied Human Rights at the University of Applied Arts in Vienna.
-He previously served in various expert functions, such as UN Expert on enforced disappearances (1993-2006), UN Special Rapporteur on Torture (2004-2010), judge at the Human Rights Chamber for Bosnia and Herzegovina (1996-2003), and Vice Chairperson of the EU Fundamental Rights Agency (2013-2018).
-In 2016, he was appointed an independent expert to lead the UN Global Study on Children Deprived of Liberty.
-He was Director of the Netherlands Institute of Human Rights at Utrecht University (SIM, 1987-1989) and of the Ludwig Boltzmann Institute of Human Rights at Vienna University (BIM, 1992-2019), as well as a Visiting Professor at the University of Lund (2002-2003), the Graduate Institute of International and Development Studies in Geneva (2008-2009), and at Stanford University in Palo Alto (2014).
-He is the author of more than 600 public international law and human rights publications, including "The Routledge Companion to Music and Human Rights" (2022).
+Prof. Manfred Nowak is an international human rights lawyer, Secretary General of the Global Campus of Human Rights in Venice, and Director of the Vienna Master of Arts in Applied Human Rights at the University of Applied Arts in Vienna.
+He has previously served in various expert roles, including UN Expert on enforced disappearances (1993-2006), UN Special Rapporteur on Torture (2004-2010), judge at the Human Rights Chamber for Bosnia and Herzegovina (1996-2003), and Vice Chairperson of the EU Fundamental Rights Agency (2013-2018).
+In 2016, he was appointed as an independent expert to lead the UN Global Study on Children Deprived of Liberty.
+He was also Director of the Netherlands Institute of Human Rights at Utrecht University (SIM, 1987-1989) and of the Ludwig Boltzmann Institute of Human Rights at Vienna University (BIM, 1992-2019), as well as a Visiting Professor at the University of Lund (2002-2003), the Graduate Institute of International and Development Studies in Geneva (2008-2009), and Stanford University in Palo Alto (2014).
+He is the author of over 600 publications on public international law and human rights, including "The Routledge Companion to Music and Human Rights" (2022).